How Stress Impacts Your Skin from the Inside Out: What Science Reveals

 Final Reflection: Your Skin Mirrors Your Inner World

 Stress doesn’t just affect your thoughts or your energy.
-It leaves traces on your skin, often when you least expect it.
+It can leaves traces on your skin, often when you least expect it.
 But once you understand how and why that happens, you can respond instead of react.

 So when your skin starts acting out, pause.
 Instead of blaming your cleanser or scrubbing harder, ask yourself: What am I carrying that my skin is showing me?
 That question often leads to the real solution.